 One example of this is keyword stuffing.
 When your website is found for what your business actually offers, you can count this as a success.
-However, when your website’s meta tags are literally “stuffed” with keywords, your website’s page loses its ability to be found in search engines as relevant.
+However, when your website’s meta tags are literally “stuffed” with keywords, your website’s page loses its ability to be seen by search engines as relevant.
 This is a thing of the past.
-Be aware if a web designer or SEO “specialist” mentions that you should be cramming a slew of keywords to your site’s meta tags.
+Be aware if a web designer or SEO “specialist” mentions that you should be cramming a slew of keywords into your site’s meta tags.
 This is now considered Black Hat SEO, and will hurt your rankings in search engines.

 Maybe you’ve heard of sites being “spidered” by robots.
 When your site is spidered by Google (or Yahoo, Ask, etc.), the search engine’s robots are looking through your website for information it can use to index your site.
 When this is done, the search engine’s robots are essentially being lied to about what information is on the page.
 One version of a page is displayed to the robot (the deceptive version), and the real content is displayed to the user.
 This is a form of the gateway page method.
 This typically violates any search engine’s rules for indexing, and will likely land your page in the supplemental index.
 In other words, no one will find it.